m-a-c-e/Machine-Learning/README.md

 <img src="./Images/images/fs_comparison.png"/>
 </p>

 In the above figure, we compare the performance metrics (accuracy, f1-score, and roc-auc) across all the supervised learning models for the two feature reduction techniques analyzed in this project.
+We observe that the most drifted feature selectino technique outperforms PCA across all the models.
+As the most drifted feature selection algorithm computes the drift using the class labels, it is able to choose feature more relevant to the given task.
+However, as PCA focuses on maximizing the variance captured and does not account for the class labels, it does not choose the most task-relevant features.
+Hence, for this task MD performs better than PCA.

 ### Supervised Learning